Using 1×6 green treated deck boards I built two separate gates.

 Deck Gates: a Simple Wood Working Project How To!

 How to build a simple outdoor deck gate!
-With our deck railings finally complete it was time to figure out how I was going to build the gates across the two entrances we have on our deck.
-My first issue was pretty obvious to me, I wanted them to swing entirely out of the way and remain open year around if we wanted them to be.
-I also wanted them to “match” the deck rails we had already made.
-So, I built my
+With my deck railings finally complete it was time to figure out how I was going to build the gates across the two entrances I have to my deck.
+My first issue was pretty obvious to me, I wanted them to swing entirely out of the way and remain open year around.
+I also wanted them to “match” the deck rails I had already made.
+So, I built my gate frames out of wood first!

 One of the entrances is over five feet wide but I decided to go ahead and make a gate big enough to span the distance anyway.